 - Played for Drama in Psycho II.
 Mary finds herself holding a knife against Norman Bates in self-defense when she assumes he's reverted back to his psychotic ways.
 However, when the police arrive on the scene they mistake her for a murderer and shoot her dead on the spot.

 - Tucker & Dale Vs. Evil plays this comedically, with the titular protagonists finding themselves mistaken for slasher villains after a series of misunderstandings by a group of college kids.

 - In the opening scene of Urban Legend, a woman mistakes a gas station attendant for this (or a rapist, it's not entirely clear), when he was really trying to warn her about the murderer hiding in the back seat of her car.

-- Sam said to his mistress, Carol, that he was going to kill his wife in Ruthless People, but it doesn't end up happening.
+- In Ruthless People, Sam said to his mistress, Carol, that he was going to kill his wife, but it doesn't end up happening.
 Yet since Carol was going to blackmail him, she ends up thinking he did it anyway.